eslint/archive-website/_posts/2020-08-13-microsoft-donates-10000-to-eslint.md

 ---
 layout: post
 title: Microsoft donates $10,000 to ESLint as first FOSS Fund recipient
+teaser: "We are happy to announce that Microsoft has donated $10,000 to ESLint, as part of their FOSS Contributor Fund.
+It is an honor to be supported by Microsoft and to be their first recipient.
+We are grateful to the software engineers, Jan Pilzer and Steve Faulkner, for nominating ESLint, and the employees who voted for us."
 tags:
   - Open Source
   - Funding